brickcap/openresty_examples/directives/README.md

 If you are using `set_by_lua` for the `set` in `http_rewrite_module` then you can safely replace it using `rewrite_by_lua`.
 It is non blocking.

+`rewrite_by_lua` can make api calls
+(we will see how to make api calls in the next chapter).
+So you can issue dynamic rewrites based on the response returned from your database etc.

 About `rewrite_by_lua_file` : .....

 It's same as `rewrite_by_lua` except that it executes lua code from a file.

 ####access_by_lua